Ralph Story: Television journalism

 Story, who was not implicated in the scandal, returned to local broadcasting in 1960.
 He returned to KNX, this time anchoring a news program and later joined The Big News, one of the nation's first hour-long local TV newscasts, on KNXT-TV (sister station to KNX radio, owned and operated by CBS).
-His regular feature, "Human Predicament," about people caught in unusual events and situations, became a popular segment.
+His regular feature, Human Predicament, about people caught in unusual events and situations, became a popular segment.
 It developed into a local news magazine program about the people and places of Los Angeles called Ralph Story's Los Angeles.
 It aired for six years.

 Ralph Story's Los Angeles aired from 1964 to 1970 on KNXT.
 Created by producer/director Dan Gingold, it featured the work of two writers, Jere Witter and Nate Kaplan.
 Wittily hosted by Story, the show examined interesting features, events and sites documenting the history and culture of Los Angeles.
 Generations of Angelenos developed a passion for their city as a result of this documentary-style show.
 Select episodes of Ralph Story's Los Angeles are housed at the UCLA Film & Television Archive and are available for public viewing by advance appointment via the Archive Research and Study Center located in Powell Library, room 46 on the UCLA campus.
 In "Lucy Meets Ken Berry," a 1968 episode of The Lucy Show, Story played himself as the host of Ralph Story's Los Angeles.

-Story joined KABC-TV in February 1971, co-hosting AM Los Angeles, a morning news show with Stephanie Edwards and newsman Bob Banfield that became the precursor to Good Morning America.
+Story joined KABC-TV in February 1971, co-hosting Ralph Story's A.M., a morning news show produced by Howard P. Campbell with Stephanie Edwards and newsman Bob Banfield that became the precursor to Good Morning America.
 In one episode, they explored the way that a new Baskin-Robbins ice cream flavor was developed by creating the Apricot Marmalade flavor (to match the "AM" initials).

 When the program evolved into GMA and moved to New York City, Story stayed in Los Angeles, where he continued working as a writer, producer, and reporter for several TV stations.
-After a brief stint on KNBC, he returned to KNXT (which later became KCBS-TV) in 1978 as an evening anchor alongside Marcia Brandwynne and later Sandy Hill.
+After a brief stint on KNBC, he returned to KNXT (which later became KCBS-TV) in 1978 as an evening anchor for Channel 2 News alongside Marcia Brandwynne and later Sandy Hill.
 In 1985, Story retired and moved to Santa Barbara County's wine region, where he and his second wife, Diana, operated an art gallery in Los Olivos.
-In 1989, Ralph appeared in the television film, "Ernest Goes to Splash Mountain" which was shot in Disneyland.
+In 1989, Ralph appeared in the television film, Ernest Goes to Splash Mountain which was shot in Disneyland.
 He volunteered for numerous civic groups, serving as a fundraiser for public television stations, narrator for the Hollywood Bowl and judge of the Rose Parade.
-In 1995, he wrote and hosted a program about Los Angeles landmarks called "Things That Aren't Here Anymore" for KCET and followed it up with a sequel.
+In 1995, he wrote and hosted a program for KCET about Los Angeles landmarks called Things That Aren't Here Anymore, following it up with a 1998 sequel entitled More Things That Aren't Here Anymore.